mark-pro/Genesis.MinimalApis/README.md

 - `AddScopedEndpoints<T>(this IServiceCollection services) where T : IEndpoint`
 - `AddSingletonEndpoints<T>(this IServiceCollection services) where T : IEndpoint`

-Structs that inherit from `IEndpoints` may also be registered, though they require a but more setup.
+Structs that inherit from `IEndpoints` may also be registered, though they require a bit more setup.

 - `RegisterEndpoints<T>(this IServiceCollection services, Func<ServiceProvider, object> func);`